-The handgrip and tip pinch strengths: The handgrip and tip pinch strengths of the participants were measured using the Jamar-type hand dynamometer (Baseline, White Plains NY 10602, USA.) and pinch meter (Baseline, White Plains NY 10602, USA.) available in our clinic.
-The handgrip strengths were measured with the shoulders in adduction and neutral rotation, the elbows in 90-degree flexion, and the forearms and wrists in a neutral position, while the tip pinch strengths were measured by squeezing a pinch meter between the thumb and index finger.
-Participants took a deep breath and then applied the gripping force with the maximal force while exhaling.
+The handgrip and tip pinch strengths: The handgrip strength and tip pinch strength of the participants were measured using the Jamar-type hand dynamometer (Baseline, White Plains NY 10602, USA.) and pinch meter (Baseline, White Plains NY 10602, USA.) available in our clinic.
+The handgrip strengths were measured with shoulders in adduction and neutral rotation, elbows in 90-degree flexion, and forearms and wrists in a neutral position, while the tip pinch strengths were measured by squeezing a pinch meter between the thumb and index finger.
+Participants took a deep breath and then applied gripping force with maximal force while exhaling.
 In the analysis, the average of the three measurements made with an interval of five minutes was taken as the basis for the analysis.

-NHPT: NHPT was used to evaluate the hand dexterity of the participants.13 This test consists of a square area and nine holes in this area, nine cylinders suitable for these holes, and a storage box.
+NHPT: NHPT was used to evaluate the hand dexterity of the participants.
+This test consists of a square area and nine holes in this area, nine cylinders suitable for these holes, and a storage box.
 Participants quickly took the nine cylinders from the storage box and placed them in the holes, and after placing all the cylinders, they put the cylinders back in the storage box one by one.
-In the evaluation of the test, the time elapsed during these operations was measured in seconds with a chronometer, and shorter times were considered to indicate better hand dexterity.13
+In the evaluation of the test, the time elapsed during these operations was measured in seconds with a chronometer, and shorter times were considered to indicate better hand dexterity.

-EHI: This is a questionnaire developed by Oldfield in 1971 to evaluate handedness.14 The Turkish reliability study of the questionnaire was conducted in 2019 by Atasavun Uysal et al. and the validity and reliability study was conducted by Tuna in 2021.
-19,20 This inventory questions individuals' hand use in 10 different activities of daily living (writing, drawing, throwing, using scissors, brushing teeth, using a knife, using a spoon, using a broom, lighting a match, opening a box).
+EHI: It is a questionnaire developed by Oldfield in 1971 to evaluate handedness.
+The Turkish reliability study of the questionnaire was conducted in 2019 by Atasavun Uysal et al. and the validity and reliability study was conducted by Tuna in 2021.19,20 This inventory questions individuals' hand use in 10 different activities of daily living (writing, drawing, throwing, using scissors, brushing teeth, using a knife, using a spoon, using a broom, lighting a match, opening a box).
 In the inventory, there are two boxes for each activity questioning the use of the right and left hand.
 Only the right or left hand is always used for the specified activity; if the other hand is not used at all, both boxes for the used hand are checked.
-Generally, if the right or left hand is used for the specified activity, a box for the used hand is checked.
-If the specified activity is performed using both hands, a box on both the right and the left is checked.
-Rightand left-hand scores are calculated by counting the boxes checked for right- and left-hand use.
-14,19,20 In addition, Geschwind scoring was also used in our study.
-In this scoring, always right-handed activities are scored as +10, usually right-handed activities as +5, ambidextrous activities as 0, usually left-handed activities as -5, and always left-handed activities as -10.
-The total score ranges from -100 to $+100.^{19,21}$ In accordance with the Turkish reliability study, in our study, participants with a total score below 40 were grouped as left-handed, those between 40 and 40 (including these values) as ambidextrous, and those above 40 as right-handed.19
+Generally, if the right or left hand is used for the specified activity, one of the boxes for the used hand is checked.
+If the specified activity is performed using both hands, one of the boxes on both the right and the left is checked.
+Right, and left-hand scores are calculated by counting the boxes checked for right and lefthand use.14,19,20 In addition, Geschwind scoring was also used in our study.
+In this scoring, always righthanded activities are scored as +10, usually righthanded activities as +5, ambidextrous activities as 0, usually left-handed activities as -5, and always lefthanded activities as -10.
+The total score ranges from -100 to +100.
+In accordance with the Turkish reliability study, in our study, participants with a total score below -40 were grouped as left-handed, those between -40 and 40 (including these values) as ambidextrous, and those above 40 as right-handed.

-BDI: This is a scale developed by Beck et al. in 1961 to evaluate the level and severity of depressive symptoms.
-15 The Turkish validity and reliability study was conducted by Hisli in 1989.
-22 The scale consists of 21 questions in a 4-point Likert structure, where each question is scored between 0 and 3.
-In our study, those with a scale score of 9 were considered those without depression, and those with a score above 9 were considered those with depression.
-15 scored between 0 and 3.
-Higher scores indicate more severe anxiety.
-In our study, those with a scale score of 7 and below were considered those without anxiety, and those with a score above seven were considered those with anxiety.16
+BDI: It is a scale developed by Beck et al. in 1961 to evaluate the level and severity of depressive symptoms.
+The Turkish validity and reliability study was conducted by Hisli in 1989.
+The scale consists of 21 questions in a 4-point Likert structure, where each question is scored between 0 and 3.
+In our study, those with a scale score of 9 and below were considered those without depression, and those with a score above nine were considered those with depression.